-- From the effective time of the certificate of amendment until the election of Directors at the 2013 annual meeting, the Board shall be divided into three classes of Directors, Class I, Class II and Class III, with the Directors in Class II having a term expiring at the 2014 annual meeting and the Directors in Class I having a term expiring at the 2015 annual meeting. - Commencing with the election of Directors at the 2013 annual meeting, the Board shall be divided into two classes of directors, Class I and Class II, with the directors in Class II having a term that expires at the 2014 annual meeting.
-The successors of the Directors who, immediately prior to the 2013 annual meeting, were members of Class II (and whose terms expire at the 2013 annual meeting, were members of Class III and whose terms were scheduled to expire at the 2014 annual meeting shall be elected to Class II; and the Directors who, immediately prior to the 2013 annual meeting, were members of Class I and whose terms were scheduled to expire at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting. - Commencing with the election of directors at the 2014 annual meeting, there shall be a single class of Directors, Class I, with all Directors of such class having a term that expires at the 2015 annual meeting.
+- From the effective time of the certificate of amendment until the election of Directors at the 2013 annual meeting, the Board shall be divided into three classes of Directors, Class I, Class II and Class III, with the Directors in Class II having a term expiring at the 2013 annual meeting, the Directors in Class III having a term expiring at the 2014 annual meeting at the Directors in Class I having a term expiring at the 2013 annual meeting, the Directors in Class III having a term expiring at the 2014 annual meeting and the Directors in Class I having a term expiring at the 2015 annual meeting. - Commencing with the election of Directors at the 2013 annual meeting, the Board shall be divided into two classes of directors, Class I and Class II, with the directors in Class II having a term that expires at the 2014 annual meeting.
+The successors of the Directors who, immediately prior to the 2013 annual meeting, were members of Class II (and whose terms expire at the 2013 annual meeting) shall remain members of Class II; the Directors who, immediately prior to the 2013 annual meeting, were members of Class II (and whose terms expire at the 2013 annual meeting shall be elected to Class II; and the Directors who, immediately prior to the 2013 annual meeting, were members of Class II and whose terms were scheduled to expire at the 2014 annual meeting shall remain members of Class II; the Directors who, immediately prior to the 2013 annual meeting, were members of Class I and whose terms were scheduled to expire at the 2015 annual meeting shall remain members of Class II with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting shall be elected to Class I with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting. - Commencing with the election of directors at the 2014 annual meeting, there shall be a single class of Directors, Class I, with all Directors of such class having a term that expires at the 2015 annual meeting.
 The successors of the Directors who, immediately prior to the 2014 annual meeting, were members of Class II (and whose terms expire at the 2014 annual meeting) shall be elected to Class I for a term that expires at the 2015 annual meeting, and the Directors who, immediately prior to the 2014 annual meeting, were members of Class I and whose terms were scheduled to expire at the 2015 annual meeting shall remain members of Class I with a term expiring at the 2015 annual meeting. - From and after the election of directors at the 2015 annual meeting, the Board shall cease to be classified and the Directors elected at the 2015 annual meeting (and each meeting thereafter) shall be elected for a term expiring at the next annual meeting.